 Start art appreciation early with your little one by discovering or rediscovering one of the many gems in Cincinnati, the Cincinnati Art Museum.
 The museum offers interactive(!) baby art tours, designed specifically to engage and spark baby’s interest.
 A themed tour is offered once-a-month, providing new and intriguing exhibits and experiences.
 The tours are designed for ages 0-2 and offered at no cost.
 Here is what to expect when your Picasso-to-be takes a baby art tour at the Cincinnati Art Museum:

-Before Your Baby Art Tour
+What To Know Before Your Baby Art Tour

 Baby will have the best views of the masterpieces on display from the comfort of a carrier.
 This puts them at eye level with the art and allows for easier engagement.
 Strollers are allowed, but not recommend since it limits views.
 Find a reliable carrier and wear comfy shoes as the tour will last anywhere from 30-45 minutes.
 Diaper bags are allowed, but they will be searched upon arrival.
 The tour congregates in the main hallway off the lobby.
 There are couches and chairs in the hallway with a baby-friendly restroom located in the Great Hall.
 There are three tour times; 11 am, 1 pm and 2 pm.
 Reservations are recommended.

-Appreciating all that art can be hungry work, never fear, the museum offers plenty of places where baby can enjoy a meal.
+Appreciating all that art can be hungry work, never fear, the museum offers plenty of places where babies can enjoy a meal.
 If you are the one in need of sustenance, we highly recommend visiting the Terrace Cafe, located inside the museum.
 They have a good selection of tasty fare, and the option to eat al fresco!
 We stop here often before our tours – it is always accommodating to the littlest guests.
 Reservations are recommended, especially if you have a baby in tow.

 The Cincinnati Art Museum Baby Art Tour is guided by phenomenal staff who are incredibly knowledgeable about the works of art and how babies perceive them.
 Sara has been our tour guide since we started attending the tours and she is truly a delight.
 The different perspectives and things to identify bring new meaning to the artwork not only to the baby but to me.
-The tours are very interactive allowing baby to feel new textures, hear different sounds and see a variety of color schemes and contrasts.
+The tours are very interactive allowing the baby to feel new textures, hear different sounds and see a variety of color schemes and contrasts.
 There is an elevator that is a baby favorite but to know the secret of what makes it so special you will have to find out on your own.

 Throughout the tour, you will get the opportunity to roam exhibits and explore different objects.
-Your guide will direct you on what might attract babies attention and how to integrate it into a learning experience.
-Pointing out familiar animals, shapes and body parts helps grasp baby’s attention.
+Your guide will direct you on what might attract babies’ attention and how to integrate it into a learning experience.
+Pointing out familiar animals, shapes and body parts helps grasp the baby’s attention.
 Another positive component of the baby tours is that you get to meet and interact with others on the tour.
 It is a great opportunity to meet old friends and make new ones.

 The tour often concludes at the Rosenthal Education Center (REC) for a unique, hands-on experience to make art with your baby.
-The REC is equipped with hand sanitizer, wipes, and high chairs to able to meet baby’s needs.
+The REC is equipped with hand sanitizer, wipes, and high chairs to able to meet the baby’s needs.
 There are endless possibilities to make homemade masterpieces and group works of art.
 Your guide will have the stations ready and give instructions on the project of the month.
 The tour ends once your babe has completed their masterpiece.
 Families have the option to explore more of the museum, play in the REC or venture home for a nap.

 Rosenthal Education Center